 Information on Marcus's hip replacement practice and the hospitals he works in from the National Joint Registry can be found here.
 Of interest is that the average age of THR patients he operates on is 46 years old, compared with 68 years old as the national average.
 Patient reported outcomes (PROMS) are also excellent with the average Oxford Hip Score prior to surgery being 24/48 improving to 45/48 one year after surgery.

 Spinal anaesthesia allows patients to wake up from their operation pain free so they may start eating and drinking straight after surgery.
 Spinal anaesthesia also reduces bleeding during surgery and the risk of clots (deep vein thrombosis, or DVT).
 Postoperative pain is managed with tablets (oxycodone, paracetamol and ibuprofen) and surgical drains are not used.

 Frequently asked questions

 I am very young to have a hip replacement.
 How long will it last?

 As patients have become more active, they are less willing to accept a life of compromise and painkillers.
-Modern ceramic bearings wear out at a fraction of the rate of traditional metal on plastic hip replacements making it increasingly likely that hip replacement is a once in a lifetime procedure at whatever age it is performed.
+Modern ceramic bearings wear out at a fraction of the rate of traditional metal on plastic hip replacements, making it increasingly likely that replacement of an individual hip is a once-in-a-lifetime procedure at whatever age it is performed.
 Whilst hip replacement is not entirely without risk, deterioration in function and increasing pain from an arthritic hip are inevitable.